mariuz/blocklysql/README.md

 ![BlocklySQL example snippet](example.JPG)

-This first example uses a weather database and returns the number of locations where more than five gale-force winds have been recorded.
+This first example uses a weather database and returns the locations where more than five gale-force winds with the  have been recorded (and the corresponding number of gale-force winds).
 It is equivalent to the following SELECT-statement in SQL:

 ```
 SELECT Wetterstation.Standort, Wettermessung.Max_Windgeschwindigkeit AS #Orkanböen